sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnutls-dane</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A DANE protocol implementation for GnuTLS
+Short desc    : A DANE protocol implementation for GnuTLS
 URL          : http://www.gnutls.org/
-Лицензия     : GPLv3+ and LGPLv2+
+License      : GPLv3+ and LGPLv2+
-Описание     : GnuTLS is a secure communications library implementing the SSL, TLS and DTLS
+Descript     : GnuTLS is a secure communications library implementing the SSL, TLS and DTLS
              : protocols and technologies around them.
 It provides a simple C language
              : application programming interface (API) to access the secure communications
              : protocols as well as APIs to parse and write X.509, PKCS #12, OpenPGP and